chantheepic/Excellence/readme.txt

 1. The user MUST input in chronological order.
 This can be changed using the builder pattern to construct IComponents, but currently we do not want the IComponent to be in an illegal state.

-2. The model returns a List<IComponents> instead of a generic collection.
+2. The model returns a List<IComponents> instead of a generic collection (a set).
 Although there is no specified order, we assumed that the order should be alphabetical.
 This makes testing slightly easier because we do not need to configure an equals method YET.

 3. We use a class called State to hold the parameter information.
 We understand that this makes